tarof429/hello-rke/README.md

 This can take a minute or two, but should eventually complete.

 Next, we will install metallb.
 To do this, we will use kustomize.
-Install kustomize if its not already present.
+Install kustomize if it's not already present.

 First lets generate the secret.